section-engineering-education/engineering-education/content/articles/c-sharp-collections/index.md

-In C#, we can create and manage related objects in various ways, for example, through the use of [array](https://www.tutorialspoint.com/csharp/csharp_arrays.htm) or collections.
+In C#, we can create and manage related objects in various ways, for example, through the use of [arrays](https://www.tutorialspoint.com/csharp/csharp_arrays.htm) or collections.

-### What are Collections in C#
+### What are Collections in C#?
-A collection is a set of objects of similar types on which we may perform operations such as insert, delete, update, sorting, and so on.
+A collection is a set of objects of similar types on which we may perform operations such as insert, delete, update, sort, and so on.
 Collections, compared to arrays, are a more efficient method of handling a set of related items or objects.

-The goal of this article is to guide you on how to use collections (types) in the C# programming language.
+The goal of this article is to guide you on how to use collections (type) in the C# programming language.
 Collections are commonly used to handle and manage a set of similar data types.
-Arrays, as we all know, are also used to manage similar types of data, but collections offer additional flexibility when dealing with groups of items of different types.
+Arrays are also used to manage similar types of data, but collections offer additional flexibility when dealing with groups of items of different types.

 ### Types of collections
 C# collections are categorized into 3 main namespaces: